andwang1/spotify/README.md

 # Spotify Web API

+--- INTRO ---

+This is a Python script that uses the Requests library to connect to the Spotify Web API endpoints to perform playlist operations such as retrieving, adding and deleting tracks.

 --- SPOTIFY AUTHORIZATION STEPS ---

 This program will lead the user through the Spotify API Authorization Code Flow as outlined on https://developer.spotify.com/documentation/general/guides/authorization-guide/#authorization-code-flow.